WORDS BY JOSEPH FURNESS

 Pronounced Kate (KAYT), the name is inspired by Catherine’s nickname Cate, and the Greek word Khaite (χαίτη), which means long flowing hair.

 Where is Khaite based?

-The ready-to-wear womenswear brand is based in New York, USA.
+The The ready-to-wear womenswear brand that provides minimalists across the world with chic closet fail-safes is based in New York, USA.
 Each season presents New Yorkers and global Khatie devotees with a super wearable uniform suitable for innumerable events and environments – from the workplace to the airport to the nightclub.

 What’s the secret to Khaite’s success?

 Catherine Holstein adopts both long-established and newfangled approaches to design to produce perfectly cut, intricately detailed pieces complete with A1 materials.
 By doing this, the designer is able to fabricate the ultimate hero pieces: think the perfect pair of jeans, the greatest LBD and the most practical leather tote on the market.

 Heretofore, Khaite has been an under-the-radar brand, worn exclusively by in-the-know fashion insiders and A-list celebrities.
 But, thanks to coverage from the likes of Vogue and BoF (Business of Fashion), a dreamy Khaite x adidas collaboration and support from distinguished models and high-profile fashion mavens, the five-year-old brand has become the talk of the town within the world’s fashion capitals.

 Bellwethers such as Hailey Bieber and Kaite Holmes have been wearing (then re-wearing) Khaite jeans for a while now, which may explain why the brand’s denim offerings are frequently out of stock on our site.
 Take one look at these perfectly proportioned Abigail straight leg jeans and it’s apparent why they’re being favoured by the jet-set society.